Erik Marcisak

-From 2002-2004, Marcisak ran Above Kleptomania, a theater company devoted to improv and sketch comedy shows that was in a space known then as Show World.
-The space changed its name to The Laugh Factory - Times Square.
-He and his associate producer Joe Guercio produced more than 700 performances.
-Above Kleptomania was named by Time Out New York Magazine in their “Best of 2003” issue as “best local development in comedy.”

-In 2004 Marcisak was the talent coordinator for the Bass Ale Red Triangle Comedy Tour.
+In 2004, Marcisak was the talent coordinator for the Bass Ale Red Triangle Comedy Tour.
 He was in charge of their national search for the best improv and sketch comedy teams in San Francisco, Los Angeles, Chicago, Atlanta, Boston, and New York City.

 In 2006, at the Toronto International Film Festival it was revealed that Erik Marcisak played the role of Eric Rost, a fictional filmmaker in the JT Petty film S&MAN.
 The other interview subjects in the mostly-true horror "documentary" were identified accurately.
 Many early reviews of the film treated Erik Rost as a real person, and not a character.

-Since, 2006, he has been a writer at Longtail Studios, a video game company.
-He's worked on TNA Wrestling (iPhone/ Mobile), Football U (iPhone), Speed Daters (mobile), and an unannounced Nintendo DS game.
+Since 2006, Marcisak has been a writer in the video game industry.